top of page

 12. Littleton, New Hampshire

-A vibrant small town with a strong local business scene and mountain backdrop.
+Littleton is a vibrant small town with a strong local business scene and a stunning mountain backdrop.
+It’s a great place to enjoy local flavors and outdoor activities.

 13. Great Barrington, Massachusetts

-Artsy, eclectic, and full of energy—perfect for a cultural day trip.
+Artsy, eclectic, and full of energy—Great Barrington is perfect for a cultural day trip.
+Explore its galleries, shops, and local eateries.

 14. Wiscasset, Maine

-Tiny but iconic home to one of the most famous lobster shacks in New England.
+Tiny but iconic, Wiscasset is home to one of the most famous lobster shacks in New England.
+Enjoy fresh seafood and charming waterfront views.

 15. Putnam, Connecticut

-An emerging arts destination with antique shops, galleries, and creative energy.
+Putnam is an emerging arts destination with antique shops, galleries, and creative energy.
+It’s a hub for artists and art lovers alike.

 Eye-level view of Mystic drawbridge with boats and waterfront shops